The North East : 1800-1828

 A new prison opens in Newcastle’s Carliol Square.
 It supersedes an earlier prison in Newcastle’s Newgate.

-John Walker of Stockton invents the friction match.
-On April 17, the first ever friction matches go on sale in Stockton.
+John Walker, a chemist of Stockton invents the friction match.
+On April 17, the first ever friction matches go on sale in the town.

 1827 – Tyneside glass